vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 #### Add category data flows

 Under the first data flow, we add an additional data flow for each PDF category.
-These data flows filter the output of the main data flow and return only the files for their specific category.
+These data flows filter the output of the main data flow and return only the files for their respective category.
 For example, in our lunch data flow, we filter for rows where the `Path` column equals `Lunch`.

 ![image](/assets/2025-11-27/peakboard-lunch-data-flow-filter.png)